renatosbispo/starling-academy-course-workload/README.md

 # starling-academy-course-workload

-Greasy Fork script for [Starling Academy of Music](https://starlingacademy.com.br) that adds the total duration of a course's classes to the course header.
+Greasy Fork script for the [Starling Academy of Music](https://starlingacademy.com.br)'s platform that adds the total duration of a course's classes to the course header.

 ## Example